Indezine Logo

 5. Nine or More Slide Layouts?

-6. As you can see in Figure 2, there are nine default slide layouts available.
+6. As you can see in Figure 2, above, there are nine default slide layouts available.
 But you could be seeing a few more slide layouts if you are using a custom template or theme, or if you have installed additional language packs for East Asian text or complex scripts.

 9. Slide Layouts drop-down gallery